cotielong/deck-of-cards/README.md

     >This will run the build.

     ```sh
-    mocha
+    /SpecRunner.html
     ```
-    >This will run the unit tests.
+    >Visit Spec Runner in your browser to run the Jasmine unit tests.